Terry Dobson (aikidoka): Discovering aikido

-Spreading Aikido in the U.S.
+Spreading aikido in the U.S.

-In 1970 Dobson returned to the U.S., where he gave seminars around the country and with Ken Nisson co-founded Bond Street Dojo in New York City and Vermont Aikido in Burlington, Vermont.
+Dobson returned to the United States in the early 1970s, initially living in the San Francisco area, where he gave frequent seminars.
+With Ken Nisson he co-founded Bond Street Dojo in New York City and Vermont Aikido in Burlington, Vermont.
+He later settled in Vermont.
 In 1979 he moved to San Francisco, California and became involved with Robert Bly and his Mythopoetic men's movement, still teaching aikido as a visiting sensei.

 Death

 In 1984 he became ill with what was misdiagnosed as sarcoidosis and moved to Vermont to recover.
 His teaching trailed off and eventually stopped as he became weaker and weaker.
 After a change in medication his health improved and he started teaching again in Vermont.
-Though not fully healthy, he flew to California to give a Men's Conference and teach aikido in 1992.
+Though not fully healthy, he flew to California to give a men's conference and teach aikido in 1992.
 After teaching a class in San Francisco, he fell into a coma.
 On August 2, 1992, he died in an ambulance in Inverness, California of a heart attack.
 Dobson is survived by his daughter Marion, son Daniel, and partner Riki Moss.